 .Introduction:

 Rice (Oryza sativa L.) is the most valuable crop in the terms of its contribution to the diet and in value of food production in the developing countries.
 Rice is the major source of calories for more than half of the global population.
 More than 90 per cent of the world’s rice is grown and consumed in Asia, known as rice bowl of the world, where 60 per cent of the earth’s people and two third of world’s poor live.
-At the current growth of population rice necessity increases dramatically, hence, it is challenging task to certifying food and nutritional security to the country.
-Therefore, enhancing productivity of rice through novel genetic approaches like hybrid rice was felt necessary.
-Exploitation of heterosis is considered to be one of the outstanding achievements of plant breeding In India has the largest area 43.39 million hectare constituting 28.01% of the land under rice in the world and rank second in total production 111.50 million tonnes next to china (187.490 millon tonns) with an average productivity of 2804 Kg/hectare(Anonymous 2017-18).
-Uttar Pradesh is an important rice growing state in the country.
-The area and production of rice in this state is about 6.45 millon hectare and 18.251millon tons respectively with the productivity of 4.95 tonnes/ hectare (Uttar Pradesh directorate of agricultural ministry, 2017-18).
-The heterosis breeding has been extensively utilized in improving the yield potential through development of hybrid cultivars in most of the allogamous crops and some autogamous crops as well.
-They exploitation of heterosis for developing high hybrid yielding cultivars in rice has been limited due to its autogamous nature.
-The presence of high heterosis for economically important characters is not only useful for developing hybrids, synthetics or composites through exploitations of heterosis but also helps in obtaining transgressive segregants for development of superior homozygous lines.
+At the current growth of population rice necessity increases dramatically, hence, it is a challenging task to certify food and nutritional security to the country.
+Therefore, enhancing the productivity of rice through novel genetic approaches like hybrid rice was felt necessary.
+The exploitation of heterosis is considered to be one of the outstanding achievements of plant breeding In India has the largest area 43.39 million hectare constituting 28.01% of the land under rice in the world and rank second in total production 111.50 million tonnes next to china (187.490 millon tonns) with an average productivity of 2804 Kg/hectare(Anonymous 2017-18).
+Uttar Pradesh is an important rice-growing state in the country.
+The area and production of rice in this state are about 6.45 million hectare and 18.251millon tons respectively with a productivity of 4.95 tonnes/ hectare (Uttar Pradesh Directorate of agricultural ministry, 2017-18).
+The heterosis breeding has been extensively utilized in improving the yield potential through the development of hybrid cultivars in most of the allogamous crops and some autogamous crops as well.
+The exploitation of heterosis for developing high hybrid yielding cultivars in rice has been limited due to its autogamous nature.
+The presence of high heterosis for economically important characters is not only useful for developing hybrids, synthetics, or composites through exploitations of heterosis but also helps in obtaining transgressive segregants for the development of superior homozygous lines.
 Therefore, for breaking the yield barrier level and make rice cultivation more attractive, it is now necessary to explore alternative approaches.
-Among the all possible alternatives, heterosis is an important approach for increasing rice production.
+Among all possible alternatives, heterosis is an important approach for increasing rice production.
 It has not only contributed to food security, but has also benefited the environment (Duvick, 1999).
 The various crop species in which hybrid varieties are used commercially, rice ranks very high.
 Heterosis has been commercially exploited in rice with a yield advantage of 20-25% over the best pure lines (Rather et al., 2001).
-Hybrids offer opportunity to break through the yield ceilings of semi dwarf rice varieties.
-Significant heterosis, heterobiltiosis and standard heterosis have been reported in rice by a number of workers Devarathinam, 1984; Peng and Virmani, 1991; Lokaprakash et al., 1992; Watanesk, 1993; Zhang et al., 1994; Ali and Khan 1995; Rao et al., 1996; Mishra and Pandey, 1998; Dwivedi et al., 1999; Li et al., 2002; Faiz et al., 2006; Saleem et al., 2008; Rashid et al., 2007; Rahimi et al., 2010).
-In present study, the estimates of heterosis over better parents and standard varieties were calculated for 22 single way crosses and 3 three way crosses to assess their genetic potential as breeding material.
+Hybrids offer an opportunity to break through the yield ceilings of semi-dwarf rice varieties.
+Significant heterosis, heterobiltiosis and standard heterosis have been reported in rice by several workers Devarathinam, 1984; Peng and Virmani, 1991; Lokaprakash et al., 1992; Watanesk, 1993; Zhang et al., 1994; Ali and Khan 1995; Rao et al., 1996; Mishra and Pandey, 1998; Dwivedi et al., 1999; Li et al., 2002; Faiz et al., 2006; Saleem et al., 2008; Rashid et al., 2007; Rahimi et al., 2010).
+In the present study, the estimates of heterosis over better parents and standard varieties were calculated for 22 single-way crosses and 3 three-way crosses to assess their genetic potential as breeding material.

 Materials and methods: